New approaches to smallholder certification

-Since our beginnings more than 20 years ago, FSC’s smallholder programme has developed organically over time as adaptations of the large-scale FSC model.
+During its 25 years of operation, FSC’s smallholder programme has developed organically over time as adaptations of the large-scale FSC model.

-Our work has provided real benefits to a multitude of small forest owners across the globe (see the adjacent box for some examples).
-While we’ve achieved many successes, it’s been obvious to us that we’ve not wholly succeeded.
-We’ve learned that large-scale cannot be adapted effectively to small-scale; and we’ve learned that what works for small forest owners in one context, won’t work in others.
+Our work has provided real benefits to a multitude of small forest owners across the globe (see section “Providing Real Benefits” below).
+While we have achieved many successes, we have not wholly succeeded.
+We have learned that large-scale cannot be adapted effectively to small-scale; and we have learned that what works for small forest owners in one context, won’t work in others.

-Backed up by calls from our members and guidance from FSC’s Global Strategic Plan 2015-2020, we knew we needed a new approach to smallholders.
-While we have 20 years of experience in smallholder certification, the experience of our organization does not match that of the peoples and communities that have called the forest their home for generations.
+Backed up by calls from our members and guidance from FSC’s Global Strategic Plan 2015-2020, we knew we needed a new approach to smallholders to meet the needs of the peoples and communities that have called the forest their home for generations.

-We’ve risen to the challenge with two core values: This new approach to smallholder certification must be innovative in that it must evolve in ways that are new to us and to the global forestry industry.
-And it must be fundamentally grounded in the realities of small forest owners, forest-based communications and Indigenous Peoples across the globe.
-With this in mind, New Approaches Initiative to Smallholder Certification (New Approaches) was born.
+We have risen to the challenge with two core values: any new approach to smallholders and communities certification must be innovative and evolving in ways that are new to FSC and to the global forestry industry.
+And it must be fundamentally grounded in the realities of small forest owners, forest-based communities and Indigenous Peoples across the globe.
+With this in mind, the New Approaches for Smallholders and Communities Certification (New Approaches) project was born.

 Enabling smallholders to design a certification system that works for them

-New Approaches aims to develop a modern, dynamic, participatory, and rights-based approach to smallholder certification within the FSC system.
-We need to listen, learn and partner with smallholders to help them find their own solutions to the challenges they face.
-We will use our strength of bringing diverse groups together to enable smallholders to design a certification system that works for them, in their context, while at the same time, maintaining a balance with the credibility of FSC certification.
+The New Approaches project aims to develop a modern, dynamic, and participatory approach to certification within the FSC system.
+We need to listen, learn and partner with smallholders and communities to help them find their own solutions to the challenges they face.
+We will use our strength of bringing diverse groups together to enable smallholders and communities to design a certification system that works for them, in their context, while balancing their needs with the overall requirements to maintain the integrity of FSC certification.